slatedocs/slate/source/includes/_endpoint-account.md

 ### Account datasets

 Only account managers have access to this catalog.
-IT is a read only shoji catalog thta contains all the datasets that users of this account have created.
+It is a read only shoji catalog containing all the datasets that users of this account have created (potentially very large catalog).

 Account managers have implicit editor access to all the account datasets.